Obama tries new tack with Israel, appealing to wary public

 Photo opportunities are expected at sites evoking the country's biblical past, its founding Zionist movement and the Holocaust.
 Obama could also inspect an Iron Dome missile battery, a U.S.-funded system that protected Israel from Hamas rockets during a brief Gaza war in November, Israeli media reports.

-But the centerpiece will be Obama's televised speech to university students, reportedly set for Jerusalem's convention center, which an aide said would be the president's chance to "have a conversation with the Israeli people."
+But the centrepiece will be Obama's televised speech to university students, reportedly set for Jerusalem's convention centre, which an aide said would be the president's chance to "have a conversation with the Israeli people."

 To be sure, Obama has no intention of trying to cut Netanyahu out of the picture.
 With both leaders starting new terms, they may have come to the realization they are stuck with each other - and this is a chance for a new chapter.